Skip to main content

 • “The game runs smoothly and looks great, even with hundreds of effects and mobs on screen.”

-• “There's a lot of GPU lag on lower-end devices, so beware until the optimization patch is released.”
+• “There is a lot of GPU lag on lower-end devices, so beware until the optimization patch.”

-Overall, the game's stability is commendable, with users reporting minimal bugs and smooth performance, particularly on Linux.
-While it is still in early access and lacks some planned features, players have experienced a mostly bug-free experience with rich content.
-However, some caution is advised due to its ongoing development status.
+Overall, the game's stability is commendable, with users reporting it as mostly bug-free and running smoothly, even on Linux.
+While it is still in early access and lacks some planned features, players have experienced minimal issues, with no significant bugs or graphical glitches during gameplay.
+The game is praised for its solid performance and enjoyable content, despite being a work in progress.

-• “You kind of have to build your own lanes in a Tetris-like fashion, and in that process, a lot of planning is needed.
-It's fun, fast-paced, and full of new ideas, even for a tower defense game.
+• “You kinda have to build your own lanes in a Tetris kind of fashion, and in that process, a lot of planning is needed.
+It's fun and fast-paced and full of new ideas even for a tower defense game.
 Thumbs up and get it while it is cheap!
 As a bonus, it runs great out of the box on Linux!”

 • “For anyone that is a fan of the genre, I highly recommend this game, although be warned, it is still in early access, with a lot of features missing, buggy at times, and clearly a work in progress.”